-We all fail in life.
-We also fail at saving money, being a good friend, taking care of ourself.
+We all fail in life: We fail at saving money, being a good friend, taking care of ourselves.
 We fail at loving our spouses well, and very often, most of us fail at parenting.
-But the important thing to remember is that you are human, and failure is apart of life — it's what you do with failure that will determine the outcome.
+But the important thing to remember is that you are human, and failure is apart of life.
+It’s what you do with failure that will determine the outcome.

 This article is not to shame you as a parent in ANY way.
 We are all in this together, and part of that means we hold one another to a higher standard.